The Last Exorcism Part II: Release

 The film received its premiere in Russia on February 28, 2013.
 The film was released on March 1, 2013 in its U.S. premiere.
 The film was not released theatrically in Sweden or Australia; the film was released direct-to-video on July 3, 2013 in Sweden and July 31, 2013 in Australia.
-The film was originally given an R rating by the MPAA but cuts were made to the finished product to receive a neutered PG-13 rating (all deleted footage was restored in the unrated edition of the film).
+The film was originally given an R rating by the MPAA but cuts were made to the finished product to receive a watered-down PG-13 rating (all deleted footage was restored in the unrated edition of the film).

 Home media

 The film was released on DVD and Blu-ray on June 18, 2013.
 The Blu-ray disc only contains the unrated cut of the film.
-The unrated version restored approximately 1 minute of footage deleted from the final cut which extended the length of certain scenes by a few seconds and depicted a more graphic version of Chris's suicide.
+The unrated version restored approximately 1 minute of footage deleted from the theatrical cut which extended the length of certain scenes by a few seconds and depicted a more graphic version of the scene where Chris commits suicide.